 2. BAAPET Strong Dog Leash – Best Value

-The BAAPET 01 Strong is certainly that, as it’s made of half-inch diameter climbing rope with a solid clip at the end.
+The BAAPET Strong Rope Dog Leash is certainly that, as it’s made of half-inch diameter climbing rope with a solid clip at the end.
 If your dog can break this, she deserves to go wherever she feels like going.